Fliplet/fliplet-cli/docs/Data-integration-service.md

   # Define a column containing a remote URL to a file, e.g. "https://example.org/John.jpg"
   - column: userThumbnail
     type: remote

+  # Define a column containing a remote URL to a file, e.g. "https://example.org/John.jpg"
+  # while also defining headers to be sent with the request
+  - column: userThumbnail
+    type: remote
+    headers:
+      Authorization: Bearer 123456
+      Foo: bar

   # Define a column containing a local absolute URL to a file, e.g. "/home/user/John.jpg"
   - column: userResume